Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D25
+As with moist projects I start, I am risking a bit of a scatter approach with my learning.
+Today I have signed up to the very well regarded Harvard CS50 introductory course on Computer Science but I still have Treehouse Ruby track on the go and Udemy Complete Web Developer in 2018.
+Not to mention unoped tabs for Learn Enough Javascript to be Dangerous, Learn Ruby the Hard Way and You Don't Know JS.
+I think I need to focus on focus!

 ### R1D24
 A very quick session on modules, such as Enumerable and Math.
 I'm feeling vaguely panicky again.